Close Menu

 Accessibility: Nature Is Closer Than You Think

-• Leave your phone behind or use it only for nature sounds or step tracking.
+• Don’t take your phone with you, or simply use it to listen to nature sounds or track your steps.

-• Engage your senses: Smell the plants, feel the breeze, listen to birds.
+• Use your senses: smell the vegetation, feel the wind, and listen to the birds.

 Complementary Practices: Nature + Mindfulness